-This research shows the unique collaboration between physical form and ritual activities.
-The spatial arrangement of landscape features was discovered to reflect the relationship between sociocultural layers and typo-morphological structures as indicated in the Kanoman Sultanate case study.
+This researchshows the unique collaboration between physical form and ritual activities.
+It was discovered that the spatial arrangement of landscape features reflects the relationship between sociocultural layers and typomorphological structures as indicated in the Kanoman Sultanate case study.
 The ritual to commemorate the birthday of the Prophet Muhammad is usually conducted for 40 days with the Panjang Jimat ceremony as the culmination.

-The number of participants determines the festivities while the area is based on the number of village community groups attending the event.
+The festivities are determined by the number of participants while the area is based on the number of village community groups attending the event.
 Most of these people are Keraton students participating with the hope of getting a blessing which further leads to the formation of a 'spirit of place'.
-The process is believed to be able to ensure they and their families are blessed and protected from calamity.
+The process is believed to have the ability to ensure they and their families are blessed and protected from calamity.